ojitha/ojitha.github.io/notes/rdbms.md

 ### Partition Projection

 ### Materialized views
-For example, Amazon Redshift returns the precomputed results from the materialized view, without accessing the base tables at all where the query results are much faster compared to retrieving the same data from the base tables.
-You can define a materialized view using other materialized views.
-A materialized view plays the same role as a base table.
+For example, Amazon Redshift returns the precomputed results from the materialised view, without accessing the base tables at all, resulting in query results that are much faster than retrieving the same data from the base tables.
+You can define a materialised view using other materialised views.
+A materialised view plays the same role as a base table.

-In Redshift, to update the data in the materialized view, users can use the `REFRESH MATERIALIZED VIEW` statement to manually refresh materialized views.
-Amazon Redshift provides a few ways to keep materialized views up to date for automatic rewriting:
+In Redshift, to update the data in the materialised view, users can use the REFRESH MATERIALIZED VIEW statement to refresh materialised views manually.
+Amazon Redshift provides a few ways to keep materialised views up to date for automatic rewriting:

-- Analysts can configure materialized views to refresh materialized views when base tables of materialized views are updated.
-This autorefresh operation runs when cluster resources are available to minimize disruptions to other workloads.
+- Analysts can configure materialised views to refresh when the base tables of materialised views are updated.
+This autorefresh operation runs when cluster resources are available to minimise disruptions to other workloads.
-- Users can schedule a materialized view refresh job by using Amazon Redshift scheduler API and console integration.
+- Users can schedule a materialised view refresh job by using the Amazon Redshift scheduler API and console integration.